-This single verse is the introduction to the entire Bible.
+This single verse is an introduction to the entire Bible.
 It could be a chapter in itself.
 It is a summary of God’s plan.
 God, who is Love, desires to have a bride to be the object of His love, a woman who is so one with Him that she not only knows in her mind what to do to please Him, but she also desires in her heart to do his pleasure.

 God is willing to lay down His life (His Son) for such a woman, but such a woman must come into the realm of perfection that is Him.
 And so He lays out a plan to raise up such a woman…a woman so in love with Him that she will birth a son in His exact image.
 When Mary, a virgin, gave birth to Jesus it was a type of a virgin church giving birth to a company of sons to be the Body of Christ, to rule and reign with Jesus the Head over all three realms of creation.